b-lukaszuk/BS_wJ_eng/contents/regex.md

 In @sec:camel_case we dealt with two-way text transformations between camelCase and snake_case.

-Let's see can we do this with regex.
+Let's do this with regexes.
 We'll start with `camelCasedWords`:

 ```
 camelCasedWords = [